oracle-samples/oaim-sandbox/hol/HOL_GUIDE.md

 A: The example suggests using the Apache Tomcat server as the web server with a servlet and JSP container for deploying the Java web application.
 Additionally, it recommends using IntelliJ IDEA as the integrated development environment (IDE) for developing the application.
 You will also need to set the PATH environment variable for the JDK and download necessary JDBC drivers from Maven Central for the application.
 ```

-COMMENT: as you can see with more chunks provided, the bot start to mention also the IDE IntelliJ as part of a Java environment to be used, compared with the previuos one that mention only Java/JDK/Maven.
+**COMMENT**: as you can see with more chunks provided, the bot start to mention also the IDE IntelliJ as part of a Java environment to be used, compared with the previuos one that mention only Java/JDK/Maven.

   * LLM: gpt-4o-mini